mnbf9rca/useful-links/README.md

 # MacOS commands

 - "unquarantining" downloaded executatbles: `sudo xattr -dr com.apple.quarantine <path>` (fix for `this software needs to be updated. contact the developer for more information`).

+# not coding related

+- [Cut List Optimizer](https://www.cutlistoptimizer.com) - works out the optimal cutting pattern to minimise waste when cutting sheet material like wood